Everything You Need To Know About Getting Fit

 The US Department of Health and Human Services defines muscular strength as "the ability of muscle to exert force during an activity."

 Muscular endurance is similar to muscular strength, but requires the ability to repeatedly execute strength.
 What do we mean by this?
-Whereas with muscular strength, luck or adrenaline may push you through a single lift, here it’s how long can you keep going before your muscle tire.
+Whereas with muscular strength luck or adrenaline may push you through a single lift, here it’s how long you can keep going before your muscle tires.

 Muscular strength training induces hypertrophy (muscle building), whereas muscular endurance requires a different energy system, which can last for longer.

-Body composition is another measure used to judge fitness levels, although as you’ve read above (link to can you be fit and fat).
-Body composition refers to the levels of muscle, bone, water and fat that make you, you.
-Two individuals who weigh the same could have completely different body compositions, which is why there is so much debate around BMI as it only considers weight against height.
+Body composition refers to the levels of muscle, bone, water and fat that make up your body.
+Two individuals who weigh the same could have completely different body compositions, which is why there is so much debate whether BMI is accurate as it only considers weight against height.

-There are some smart scales and body composition monitors available on the general fitness market and whilst the accuracy of scales such as these often comes under scrutiny, it gives the user a good idea of their body make up.
+There are some smart scales and body composition monitors available on the general fitness market and whilst the accuracy of scales such as these often comes under scrutiny, it still gives the user a good idea of their body composition.

 Flexibility is defined as the range of motion of your joints or the ability of your joints to move freely.
 It also refers to the mobility of your muscles, which allows for more movement around the joints.
 Flexibility can be increased by a variety of activities designed to stretch joints, ligaments and tendons such as stretching, foam rolling, and yoga.

-There are three types of exercise that are generally utilized to increase flexibility:
+There are three types of exercise that are generally utilised to increase flexibility:

 - Dynamic stretching: the ability to complete a full range of motion of a particular joint.
 This type of flexibility is used in standard "warming up" exercises as it helps ready the body for physical activity

 - Ballistic stretching: only to be used when the body is already warmed up and limber from exercise, it involves stretching in various positions and then bouncing while holding the stretch.
-Some governing health bodies, including the American Academy of Orthopedic Surgeons, believe that ballistic stretching can cause injuries.
+Some governing health bodies, including the American Academy of Orthopaedic Surgeons, believe that ballistic stretching can cause injuries.

 A combination of these 5 elements will make a good overall level of fitness, although some may excel at some principles and not others.
 Fitness is largely subjective and it is important to balance good fitness and health.